grafana/k6-docs/src/data/markdown/translated-guides/en/03 Test authoring/02 Recording a session/02 Har converter.md

 excerpt: 'The HAR converter is an alternative to the Browser recorder.
 It generates a k6 script based on the HTTP requests included on a HAR file.'
 ---

 The HAR converter is an alternative to the [Browser recorder](/test-authoring/recording-a-session/browser-recorder).
 It generates a k6 script based on the HTTP requests included on a [HAR file](<https://en.wikipedia.org/wiki/HAR_(file_format)>).

 > HAR is a file format used by all major browsers and various other tools to export recorded HTTP requests.

 The [har-to-k6 converter](https://github.com/k6io/har-to-k6) is a NodeJS tool.
-Unlike the Browser Recorder, it **does not require a k6 Cloud user** to generate the k6 script.
+Unlike the Browser Recorder, it _does not_ require a k6 Cloud user to generate the k6 script.

-When using the HAR converter, the process looks like:
+Turning a HAR file into a test follows this sequence:

-1. Record a HAR file using your browser or tool of choice.
+1. Record a HAR file.
+You can use your browser or your tool of choice.
-2. Use the **har-to-k6 converter** to generate a k6 test from the HAR file.
+1. Use the `har-to-k6` converter to generate a k6 test from the HAR file.
-3. Update the auto-generated k6 test in your text editor or IDE.
+1. Update the auto-generated k6 test in your text editor or IDE.
-4. Use **k6** to run the test.
+1. Use k6 to run the test.

-## 1. Record a HAR file
+## Before you start

+Before you record your HAR file, you'll need to choose your tool.
+You'll also want to consider how you'll record a plausible user session.

+### Find a tool

-Multiple browsers and tools can be used to export HTTP traffic in a HAR format.
+Multiple browsers and tools can export HTTP traffic in a HAR format.
 A few popular ones are:

 - [Chrome](https://www.google.com/chrome/)
 - [Firefox](https://www.mozilla.org/en-US/firefox/)